A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary

 Let $G$ be a finite simple graph without loops.
-A \emph{perfect matching} of $G$ is a collection of disjoint edges covering all vertices of $G$.
+A \emph{perfect matching} of $G$ is a collection of edges covering each vertex of $G$ exactly once.
 Let $R$ be a \emph{region}\footnote{From now on, we use the word \emph{region} to mean a finite connected region on the triangular lattice.}.
 The \emph{(planar) dual graph} of $R$ is the graph whose vertices are unit triangles in $R$ and whose edges connect precisely two unit triangles sharing an edge.
 One can identify the lozenge tilings of $R$ with the perfect matchings of its dual graph.

 For a weighted graph $G$, we define the \emph{matching generating function} $\M(G)$ of $G$ to be the sum of the weights of all perfect matchings in $G$, where the \emph{weight} of a perfect matching is the product of weights of its edges.
 If the lozenges of a region $R$ are weighted, we define similarly the \emph{tiling generating function} $\M(R)$ of $R$.
-We notice that each edge of the dual graph $G$ of the region $R$ carries the same weight as its corresponding lozenge in $R$.
+In the weighted case, each edge of the dual graph $G$ of the region $R$ carries the same weight as its corresponding lozenge in $R$.

-The following Kuo's condensation theorem is the key of our proofs. \begin{thm}[Theorem 5.1 in \cite{Kuo04}] Let $G=(V_1,V_2,E)$ be a (weighted) bipartite planar graph in which $|V_1|=|V_2|$.
-Assume that $u, v, w, s$ are four vertices appearing in a cyclic order on a face of $G$ so that $u,w \in V_1$ and $v,s \in V_2$.
+The following condensation theorem by Kuo is the key for our proofs. \begin{thm}[Theorem 5.1 in \cite{Kuo04}] Let $G=(V_1,V_2,E)$ be a (weighted) bipartite planar graph in which $|V_1|=|V_2|$.
+Assume that $u, v, w, s$ are four vertices appearing in a cyclic order on a face of $G$, such that $u,w \in V_1$ and $v,s \in V_2$.
 Then

 \end{thm}